sdiehl/stephendiehl.com/pages/hire.md

 I'm available for consulting and possibly full-time positions in the Cambridge/Boston area.
 Let's talk about your idea and what I can do.

-To contact me via email run one of the following scripts Python script to generate my contact information.
+To contact me via email run the following Python script to generate my contact information.
 I find this is an effective filter against the deluge of emails from recruiters.

 Hint: If you're using IPython use the %paste magic method.